birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

+* Oct 23, 2022.
+We have presented 3 accepted papers as *Oral Presentation* in [Advances in Image Manipulation workshop in conjunction with ECCV 2022][aim22].

+* Oct 11, 2022.
+A paper titled ["Modeling the Lighting in Scenes as Style for Auto White-Balance Correction"][style-awb] was accepted to
+[IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)][wacv23].

+* Oct 5, 2022.
+Our journal ["[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation"][liftedgan] published in the special edition of [ReScience Journal][rescience] is invited to [the Journal Showcase Poster Session at NeurIPS 2022][nips2022].

+* Sep 28, 2022.
+A paper titled ["Generalization to Unseen Viewpoint Images of Objects via Alleviated Pose Attentive Capsule Agreement"][alpaca] was accepted to
+[Neural Computing and Applications][ncaa].

 * May 27, 2022.
 We are organizing a [challenge][ifr-challenge] on Instagram Filter Removal at [AIM2022: Advances in Image Manipulation in conjuction with ECCV2022][aim2022].

 * April 14, 2022.
 A paper titled ["Patch-wise Contrastive Style Learning for Instagram Filter Removal"][cifr] was accepted as *Oral Presentation* to